 The findings of the investigation are detailed on the following pages.
-There is a map for each address affected.
-The maps detail the causes that led to flooding within the catchment as well as when and where they were experienced.
+The first table details the causes that led to flooding within the catchment as well as when and where they were experienced.
 It also sets out which Risk Management Authorities have responsibility to help manage the causes of the flooding.
-The maps set out recommendations to mitigate the causes and impacts of the flooding experienced within this catchment.
+The second table sets out recommendations to mitigate the causes and impacts of the flooding experienced within this catchment.